argonne-lcf/AR2024/02_features/alcf-ai-testbed.md

 intro: "By updating and expanding its testbed for AI accelerators, the ALCF enables users to harness leading-edge AI technologies for efficient and impactful scientific discovery."
 ---

-In 2024, the <b>[ALCF AI Testbed](https://www.alcf.anl.gov/alcf-ai-testbed)</b> was upgraded with the deployment of <b>SambaNova Suite</b> and established benchmarks for its optimized <b>Cerebras Wafer-Scale Cluster WSE-2</b> that promise to make extreme-scale AI computing substantially more manageable and effective.
+In 2024, the <b>[ALCF AI Testbed](https://www.alcf.anl.gov/alcf-ai-testbed)</b> initiated further upgrades with the deployment of <b>SambaNova Suite</b> and established benchmarks for its optimized <b>Cerebras Wafer-Scale Cluster WSE-2</b> that promise to make extreme-scale AI computing substantially more manageable and effective.

 The testbed is a growing collection of some of the world’s most advanced AI accelerators available for open science.
 Designed to enable researchers to explore next-generation machine learning applications and workloads to advance AI for science, the systems are also helping the facility to gain a better understanding of how novel AI technologies can be integrated with traditional supercomputing systems powered by CPUs and GPUs.
 With the AI Testbed, the ALCF user community can leverage novel AI technologies for innovative research projects involving large language models (LLMs), large-scale data analysis, and the development of trustworthy AI.